F32Organization/siteF32/README.md

 F32site
 =======

-Site for Faithful 32 FTB
+Site for Faithful 32 Modded Edition

 Pull request are welcome but please don't overly bloat the site.